The Digital Age

-The Digital Age is a band from Waco, Texas consisting of four of the six members of the former David Crowder Band.
-It was formed in 2012 after the David Crowder Band's final tour.
+The Digital Age was a band from Waco, Texas consisting of four of the six members of the former David Crowder Band.
+They formed in 2012 after David Crowder Band's final tour.
+They disbanded in 2020.

 History

-The Digital Age is a modern-rock Christian band composed of four of the six musicians from the Grammy-nominated, multiple Dove Award-winning David Crowder Band.
+The Digital Age were a modern-rock Christian band composed of four of the six musicians from the Grammy-nominated, multiple Dove Award-winning David Crowder Band.
 The Digital Age formed in January 2012, following the final performance of the David Crowder * Band at the Passion 2012 conference in Atlanta, Georgia They formed The Digital Age to continue their love of music and to continue their outreach to the youth of the world.
 In early 2012, the members of The Digital Age constructed a studio in their hometown of Waco, Texas called "Asterisk Sound".
 On October 9, 2015 The Digital Age released their first Brazilian album in Portuguese.

 On June 5, 2012, the band released an EP called Rehearsals.
 The EP consists of six songs which the band also released as YouTube videos, recorded at Asterisk Sound, the first of which were published in April 2012.
 The EP quickly shot to No. 1 on the iTunes Christian Albums chart, and charted multiple times in Billboard Magazine, reaching No. 12 on the Heatseekers chart, No. 21 on the Top Christian and Gospel Albums chart, and No. 12 on the Top Christian Albums chart.

 The band's first full-length album, Evening:Morning, was released on August 13, 2013, a follow-up EP, Rehearsals, Vol 2 was recorded live in their studio, Asterisk Sound, and released in 2014.
 Their second album, Galaxies, was released October 28, 2016.

 They have also released two Christmas singles, Midnight Clear in 2012 and Silent Night in 2015.